-I am the consultant dietitian for a NHS severe eating disorders team and also the lead dietitian at Weight Loss Surgery Kent.
-I featured on a television documentary on bariatric surgery, “Eating for Two”, in which she was the lead dietitian.
+I am the consultant dietitian for an NHS severe eating disorders team and also the lead dietitian at Weight Loss Surgery Kent, specialising in bariatric surgery.

-I have a balanced approach to nutrition, I do not believe in “quick fixes” and I really believe that being healthy and living a healthy, balanced lifestyle, in terms of nutrition, exercise and mental wellbeing, is key to happiness.
+I have a very balanced approach to nutrition, I do not believe in “quick fixes” and really believe that being healthy and living a healthy, balanced lifestyle, in terms of nutrition, exercise and mental wellbeing, is key.

 PgDip Dietetics (Merit, King’s College London)